-|The City Route ||590 miles||9 hours|
+|The City Route||590 miles||9 hours|

 |The Forest Route||710 miles||11 hours 30 minutes|

 At 590 miles and a 9-hour driving time, The City Route is the most direct way to get to New Orleans.
-This does not take any detours or stops you will want to make into account.
+This does not take any detours or stops you will want to take into account.

 At 710 miles and 11 hours and 30 minutes, The Forest Route winds through the beautiful national forest that can be found across Texas and Louisiana for a different kind of road trip experience.

-We estimate that you will need a minimum of 4 days to complete this road trip, giving ample opportunity to enjoy many stops and experiences along the way.
+We estimate that you will need a minimum of 4 days to complete this road trip, giving you ample opportunity to enjoy many stops and experiences along the way.

 Best road trip route from San Antonio to New Orleans